 1. Setup Processes of Roomba 770 and 880

 We’ll start the review with a light topic and write a word or two about the setup process of Roomba 770 and 880.
 To be honest, no one wants to purchase a product that takes ages to set up.

 Fortunately, Roomba 770 and 880 are easy to set up.
 The process is intuitional and takes about 10 minutes to find out what’s what.
 If you somehow get stuck during the process, you can check out the user’s manual for further guidance.

 Another option is reaching out to the support team at iRobot’s website and let them know what problems you’re facing.
-Those people at the help centre are superb, and I’m 100% sure they’ll help with anything you’ll need.
+Those people are superb, and I’m 100% sure they’ll help with anything you need.